SubhanAli94/XamarinLearning/README.md

 4. While scrolling th list there are jerks, it requires R&D to avoid this.
 What I tried is to used a Nuget to cache images it improved performance to some extent but not much.

 # Time taking tasks
 1. It took me alot while designing Home Screen.
-Because there is not option nativey to align items in grid for a list of data.
+Because there is not any native view available to populate list data in grid.
+As I use Recyclerview with GridLayoutManager in Android.
 ### Final Approach
 1. I used ListView with two items in Same ViewCell using Grid.
 I created a model and pass two list items' params as references in model's constructor and while iterating the list I used to iterate two position ahead to avoid any dublicate entry in same ListView cell.